amphp/amphp.github.io/docs/aerys/performance/bottlenecks.md

 ---
 title: Performance Introduction: Aerys is not a bottleneck
 description: Aerys is a non-blocking HTTP/1.1 and HTTP/2 application / websocket / static file server.
-title_menu: Intro
+title_menu: Introduction
 layout: tutorial
 ---

-Aerys is general is not a bottleneck.
+Aerys in general is not a bottleneck.
 Misconfigurations, use of blocking I/O or inefficient applications are.

 Aerys is well-optimized and can handle tens of thousands of requests per second on typical hardware while maintaining a high level of concurrency of thousands of clients.